malerba118/react-redux-template/README.md

 Obligatory App Demo: https://malerba118.github.io/react-redux-template/#/

-This app is intended to provide an opinionated starter template for building react/redux apps.
+This app is intended to provide an opinionated starter template for building react/redux apps that perform CRUD operations on remote relational data.
 There's too many crappy ToDo apps out there that don't discuss solutions to real world issues.
 On top of that there's too many damn libraries but no good recipes indicating how to combine them all in to a solid, maintainable app.
 This is supposed to be one such recipe.